 <h3 id="divination-as-cognitive-technology">Divination as Cognitive Technology</h3>

 <p>When people hear “tarot” or “divination,” they reach for the woo bucket.
 Superstition.
 Confirmation bias.
 A parlor trick for people who want the universe to tell them what they already believe.
-I’m not interested in defending or dismissing those straw men.
-What I am most interested in at this moment is a parallel mechanism: divination as a priming technology for focus, attention, and narrative development.</p>
+Set those aside.
+The mechanism underneath is more interesting: divination as a priming technology for focus, attention, and narrative development.</p>

 <p>Consider Oblique Strategies, the deck of creative prompts jointly created by Brian Eno and Peter Schmidt over half a century ago.
 No one accuses musicians of believing that a card has mystical powers when they pull “Honor thy error as a hidden intention” and suddenly construe their stuck project differently.
 The card is a perturbation; it breaks the creator out of a local optimum by introducing something compressed, coherent, and strategic that the mind then integrates into meaning.</p>